 Common issues with the occlusion

-There are a few different things we look for when assessing someone’s bite/occlusion.
+We look for a few different things when assessing someone’s bite/occlusion.
 Sometimes things in the mouth that are misaligned or misplaced can be easily overlooked.
 The following topics are common issues that can occur.

 What is Overbite (deep bite)?
 Hygienist explains

 An overbite is how far down the front teeth overlap in front of the bottom teeth.
 An ideal overbite is around 3-5 mm.
 Anything over 5 mm is considered a more deep bite and may begin to impinge on the gum tissue and cause other issues.

 If the teeth are impinging on the gums, it can cause gum recession and even an overload of force on the teeth that can prompt bone loss.

 What is Overjet of teeth?
 Hygienist explains.

 Overjet is how far the upper front teeth jet straight out from the lower front teeth.
 Ideally, you want about 1.5 mm to 2.5 mm.
 If there is too much of an overjet, it can make biting into things, speech and how the lips close together will be affected.

 What is Cross-bite of teeth?
 Hygienist explains!

 The upper teeth are supposed to overlap the bottom teeth and be closer to the lips and cheeks.
 A cross-bite occurs when the lower teeth/tooth overlaps the upper teeth/tooth and is closer to the lips and cheek.
 It could be just one tooth, multiple teeth, front teeth, or one side of the mouth.